 4. Understand local SEO ranking factors

 The following ranking factors are specific to local SEO and differ slightly from “regular” SEO.
 The importance of each is ranked according to the Google 3-Pack top ranking factors and local organic ranking factors.
 These should be optimized for improving local search ranking.
 The top four ranking factors in “regular” SEO are direct website visits, time on site, pages per session, and bounce rate.
 These also play a part in local SEO and are measurable metrics.

 Link signals: The number and quality of those links are the two biggest signals that Google considers.
 It’s also a better signal if the website with the backlink is industry-specific and, of course, belongs to a local business.

 On-page signals: Keywords are hugely important for on-page signals.
 Google looks for these in landing page titles and metadata/tags and considers the relevance of these keywords across a site.
 It is also important to update and optimize quality website content.
 According to a survey by Content Marketing Institute, 57 percent of marketing executives say on-page content development was the most effective SEO tactic.

 Behavioral signals: Signals such as click-through rate, mobile clicks to call, and check-ins refer to user behavior and are important numbers to consider.
 These signals are not easily manipulated as they rely on consumer behavior.

-Google My Business signals: GMB sets up a local business through Google Maps using signals like proximity, NAP data, categories, plus updated content like photos and reviews.
+Google Business Profile signals: GBP sets up a local business through Google Maps using signals like proximity, NAP data, categories, plus updated content like photos and reviews.